Antonio J. Pineda

+Prior to acceding to the role of National Commander, Pineda served as the commander of CAP's Florida Wing (1998-2001) as well as the commander of the "Southeast Region" (2001-2004), and the National Vice Commander (2004-2005).
+Pineda was a police officer and detective for the Hollywood, Florida police department from 1972 to 1980, at which time he became a special agent with the Florida Department of Law Enforcement, retiring from the FDLE in 2007.
+Pineda served in the Flordia Army National Guard for a time post-high school.

-Antonio "Tony" Pineda Jr. was a National Commander of the Civil Air Patrol.
-The Civil Air Patrol removed Pineda as national commander after investigating complaints that another patrol member took Air Force tests for him.
+The Civil Air Patrol Board of Governors removed Pineda as national commander after investigating complaints that a subordinate CAP member took Air Force tests for him.
+Pineda denies the allegations.

 Civil Air Patrol

 Background

 He began his Civil Air Patrol career as a member of the West Broward Composite Squadron in 1988.
 Pineda completed all levels of the CAP professional development program, including the Paul Garber, Grover Loening, Charles Yeager Aerospace Education and Gill Robb Wilson awards.
 He attended both the Southeast Region Staff College and the National Staff College.
 He is also a graduate of the National Commanders Course.